 Youth Action Project (YAP)

-YAP is a safe and challenging space for youth committed to understanding and dismantling white supremacy, white privilege, and other forms of oppression.
-The project includes institutes, conferences, and leadership activities.
+A team of experienced facilitators provide a safe and challenging space, geared toward youth of ALL ethnic backgrounds, who are committed to understanding and dismantling white supremacy white privilege, and all forms of oppression.

 YAP is designed for students to come away with strategies to make change when they see, name, act, and continue to make a difference for the community.